tdwg/website/content/pages/home/index.md

 save_as: index.html
 template: page_home
 alert_title: TDWG 2020 goes virtual.
 Program committee calls for contributions.
 alert_text: TDWG 2020 will be held online in the fall and will have two parts: a week of working sessions (Sep 21-25) and a second week (Oct 19-23) for disseminating the latest developments in biodiversity information science and standards.
-The call for contributions has been posted.
-Please note, the deadline to propose an organized session during the second week is June 19, just weeks away!
+The call for individual abstracts has been posted.
+The deadline for abstracts is 12 August!
 alert_button: Learn more
-alert_link: /conferences/2020
+alert_link: /conferences/2020/call-for-abstracts/
 alert_image: https://static.tdwg.org/conferences/2020/ConferenceImage-CR.jpg
 newsletter_title: Keep up to date with TDWG
 newsletter_text: Sign up to receive all important TDWG announcements.